Transitional Year

 Emergency Medicine Rotation

-The PGY-1 Transitional Resident rotation is 2 months rotation in the Emergency Medicine areas of surgery and medicine (Emergency Medicine).
-The PGY-1 Transitional Resident will see patients in all areas of the Emergency Department.
-This includes trauma, major and minor medicine, suture, etc. for evaluation and initial management.
-The PGY-1 Transitional Resident should expect to be included in the entire patient's cycle through the ED whenever possible.
+Residents will see patients in all areas of our Emergency Department, which is a designated Level 1 Trauma Center.
+This includes trauma and all levels of medical acuity for evaluation and initial management.
+Residents should expect to be included in the entire patient's cycle through the ED whenever possible.

 Pediatrics Rotation

-The PGY-1 Transitional Resident's rotation in the Department of Pediatrics is for a period of two months.
-The PGY-1 Transitional Resident rotates on the Pediatric Clinic, Newborn Nursery, and Labor & Delivery for stabilization of the newborn.
+Residents rotate in the Pediatric Clinic, Newborn Nursery, and Labor & Delivery for stabilization of the newborn.
 All PGY-1 Transitional Residents complete their NRP Certification during the Pediatric rotation.
-The rotation is alongside FM interns and 2nd year residents
+The rotation is alongside FM interns and second year residents.

 Elective Rotation

-Residents choose two electives.
-Each elective is one month in length.
 Electives could be in an area offering fundamental clinical skills or in subspecialty areas.
-One elective may be taken at a teaching facility outside JPS, but within the State of Texas with approval of the program director.
+One elective may be taken at a teaching facility outside JPS Helath Network, but within the State of Texas with approval of the program director.
 If a resident wishes an elective that is not listed, every effort will be made to accommodate the request.
 Electives are offered in the following:

 Emergency Medicine